Sponsored by Fujisawa City Tourism Association

 Like all ryokans, Ebisuya offers you a yukata to wear.
 Do not panic, yukata are indoor clothes, something like pajamas.
 They are shorter and easier to put on than the yukata that are for imatsuri and other occasions.
 The only thing to remember is that the left pan must folded above the right pan.
 Often the belts are not so long, but Ebisuya’s are wider. and more beautiful. but there is no strict rule on the knot, which you can tie up in the front.

 Wander around the Ryokan in the Early Morning

-One thing I absolutely recommend is to walk around the island in the evening and early morning, when the streets are less crowd.
+One thing I absolutely recommend is to walk around the island in the evening and early morning when the streets are less crowded.
 The atmosphere is really different, and it is the best way to appreciate the charm of the alleys of Enoshima.

 For more information on the Tokyo 2020 Olympic Games, visit the official website.

 You can also visit the Enoshima Olympic Week website.